k2view-academy/K2View-Academy/articles/19_Broadway/actors/03_parsers_actors.md

 # Parser Actors

-Broadway has a group of [built-in](../04_built_in_actor_types.md) **Parser** Actors that parse input stream into different formats like JSON, CSV and XML.
+Broadway has a category of [built-in](../04_built_in_actor_types.md) **Parser** Actors that parse input stream into different formats like JSON, CSV and XML.

-When reading input stream, Parser Actors parse it into valid objects based on the specific delimiters of each input format while saving only one object in the memory at a time.
+When reading input stream, Parser Actors parse it into valid objects based on the specific delimiters of each input format while holding only one object in the memory at a time.

 ### JsonParser Actor